 - The toolkit provides a common analytical framework that helps to ensure that comparisons can be made of mining’s contributions and impacts across different countries.

-- It has been tested in five countries since 2005 – Chile, Ghana, Peru, Tanzania and the Lao PDR – and is currently being applied in a number of additional countries.
+- It has been tested in five countries since 2005 – Chile, Ghana, Peru, Tanzania and the Lao PDR – and is currently being applied in several additional countries.
 It can be used by mine managers and those interested in promoting economic and social development (host governments, development agencies and development-focused NGOs).

 - The toolkit consists of eight modules and an addendum on taxation.
-There are a number of worksheet and database templates to help users complete each of them.
+There are several worksheet and database templates to help users complete each of them.